IgniteUI/indigo-design-docfx/en/components/grid-toolbar.md

 #### ButtonHiding

 This option adds the [Column Hiding](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/column_hiding.html) button to the toolbar.
 This is a UI element that allows the user to manipulate which columns are visible and which are hidden.

 #### ButtonPinning

 This option adds the [Column Pinning](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/toolbar.html#features) button to the toolbar.
 This is a UI element that allows the user to manipulate which columns are pinned.

 #### Switch, Icon & Button

-These 3 options are considered [custom content](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/toolbar.html#custom-content-template) since they do not come with the Toolbar by default.
+Switch, Icon & Button options are considered [custom content](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/toolbar.html#custom-content-template) since they do not come with the Toolbar by default.
 In order to render these inside the Toolbar, code generation will produce an `ng-template` that contains these components for the Toolbar to use.

 ## Additional Resources